Azure/azure-sdk-for-net/sdk/eventgrid/Microsoft.Azure.WebJobs.Extensions.EventGrid/README.md

 ### Using Event Grid binding

-Please follow the [binding tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger?tabs) to lean about using this extension for publishing EventGrid events.
+Please follow the [binding tutorial](https://docs.microsoft.com/azure/azure-functions/functions-bindings-event-grid-trigger?tabs) to learn about using this extension for publishing EventGrid events.

 ### Using Event Grid trigger